-- The projected loss ratio for 2019 is 5 points above that for 2018, primarily driven by lower premium rates. - These ultimate projections as of December 31, 2019 are generally consistent with those as of the prior three quarters as the trends in downward loss have moderated through December 31, 2019.
+- The projected loss ratio for 2019 is 5 points above that for 2018, primarily driven by lower premium rates. - These ultimate projections as of March 31, 2020 are generally consistent with those as of recent prior quarters as the trends in downward loss development have moderated through March 31, 2020. - Loss development for the remainder of 2020 will likely by impacted by the pandemic and stay-athome orders.